 Mrs MacCormick was the wife of John MacCormick, a Scottish nationalist politician.
 In 1950 he was Rector of Glasgow University when he offered practical support to the students to take the Stone.
 I discovered this family fragment while reviewing Stone-related sources in the University of Stirling Scottish Political Archive.
 ‘I remember this little bit of stone in a box my mother always kept and told me it was part of it’, said Iain MacCormick, son of John, talking to Billy Kay in 2011 (SPA/OH/BK/2).
 Marion MacCormick added, ‘she was terribly proud of it, she used to keep it in the bookcase, do you remember, in between two books.
 She was always showing this.
 Neil and I … we bequeathed this Stone, the little bit, to the Scottish Nats HQ and that’s where it is just now’ (SPA/OH/BK/2).
 I followed this up with SNP HQ on 21 September 2023; they very kindly and promptly sent over photos of both the chip and Gray’s letter of authentication.

-Whoever would have guessed, but a further fragment of the Stone was created by removing a small part of the mended Stone, we must assume its outer surface, just miles from where I am writing.
-It might even be buried there.
-The interest generated by the ‘Alex Salmond’ fragment, led to a fascinating article by Neil Drysdale (Press and Journal, 13 January 2024).
+Whoever would have guessed, but a further fragment of the Stone was created by chiselling off a small part of the large fragment of Stone, we can assume its broken surface, just miles from where I am writing.
+It is almost certainly buried here (in Bannockburn Cemetery).
+The interest generated by the ‘Alex Salmond’ fragment, led to a fascinating article by Neil Drysdale (Press and Journal, 13 January 2024) after he was contacted by his friend Dr Ken Lawton.

 Photo: (c) Ken Lawton, with permission.